Attention, not scale, drives human-AI alignment in multimodal language prediction: Methods

 \subsection{Contributions}

 VK: conceived the study, secured funding for the online study, created stimuli and led the online experiment, wrote code for analyes, conducted data analyses, wrote and edited the paper.
 AL: helped conceptualise analyses and edited the paper.
 SAN: helped conceptualise analyses and edited the paper.
 CE: helped lead the online study and edited the paper.
 QLE: helped lead the online study and edited the paper.
 RA: helped lead the online study and edited the paper.
 GV: provided stipends for VK and CE, helped conceptualise the study, and edited the paper.
 JIS: helped conceptualise the study and edited the paper.
+All authors have read and approved the manuscript.